Natasha Leggero

-Natasha Leggero (/lə'ʒɛəroʊ/) (born March 26, 1974) is an American comedian, actress and writer.
+Natasha Leggero (/lə'ʒɛəroʊ/) (born March 26, 1974) is an American stand-up comedian, actress, and writer.
 She rose to fame after appearing as the host of the MTV reality television series The 70s House in 2005, and as a regular roundtable panelist on Chelsea Handler's late-night talk show Chelsea Lately from 2008 to 2014.

 Leggero created the Comedy Central period sitcom Another Period (2015–2018) with Riki Lindhome, which she starred in as Lillian Abigail Bellacourt, a daughter of the fictional Bellacourt family.
 As a voice actress, Leggero has starred in several adult animated sitcoms, voicing the roles of Callie Maggotbone in Ugly Americans (2010–2012), Ethel in Brickleberry (2013–2015) and Shannon in Hoops (2020).
 She also starred in the short-lived NBC sitcom Free Agents (2011) as Emma Parker, in the Showtime comedy series Dice (2016–2017) as Carmen, and in the CBS sitcom Broke (2020) as Elizabeth.
 In 2022, Leggero released her first book, The World Deserves My Children.

 Her observational comedy has been noted by critics for its use of satire, as commentary on such themes as celebrity culture and social class.